 Do we live inside a computer simulation?

-In 1977 a science fiction writer named Philip K. Dick (funny name) was the first to claim that our reality is made up by a computer.
-He guessed it after experiencing a psychosis.
+The idea that we could be simulated beings inside a computer first came up in 1964 in the book Simulacron-3.
+In 1977 a science fiction writer named Philip K. Dick (funny name) was the first to really claim that our reality is made up by a computer.
+He did this after experiencing a psychosis.
 The philosopher Nick Bostrom formalised the idea twenty-five years later in the simulation argument.
-He argues that we might be living inside a virtual reality.
+He argued that we might be living inside a virtual reality.
 There could be many different human civilisations.
 The humans in those civilisations may enhance themselves with bio-technology and information technology, live very long and have capabilities ordinary humans don’t have.
 For those reasons these beings aren’t humans any more, henceforth they are called post-humans.

-Bostrom now asserts that the post-humans may run virtual realities of human civilisations.
+Bostrom now asserts that these post-humans may run virtual realities of human civilisations.
 An obvious reason for doing this is entertainment.
 And so we could be living in a virtual reality ourselves.
-The difference between a real (non-virtual) human civilisation and a virtual reality is that a real human civilisation emerged and developed itself, while a virtual civilisation is created.
+The difference between a real (non-virtual) universe and a virtual reality is that a real universe is not created by intent, while a virtual civilisation is.
 Given sufficiently advanced technology, it seems possible to represent a universe in a meaningful way, including simulated human consciousnesses.
-Current developments in information technology suggest that our civilisation may be able to create virtual reality universes in the future.
+Current developments in information technology suggest that our civilisation may be able to create virtual reality universes in the not-too-distant future.